postmanlabs/labs-docs/_posts/01_postman/04_scripts/2017-05-04-postman_sandbox.md

 *   `xmlToJson(xmlString)` **Deprecated**: This function does NOT behave the same in Newman and Postman
 *   `postman.getResponseHeader(headerName)` Test-only: returns the response header with name “headerName”, if it exists.
 Returns null if no such header exists. **Note**: According to W3C specifications, header names are case-insensitive.
 This method takes care of this. `postman.getResponseHeader("Content-type")` and `postman.getResponseHeader("content-Type")` will return the same value.

-Note: jQuery support has been discontinued since version 4.6.0, in favour of [cheerio](https://cheerio.js.org/).
+Note: jQuery support has been discontinued since version 4.6.0, in favor of [cheerio](https://cheerio.js.org/).

 ### Environment and global variables